seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 But all in vain; both sun, the wind and tide,
 Revolted all unto our foe men's side,
 That we perforce were fain to give them way,
-And they are landed.—Thus my tale is done:
+And they are landed.--Thus my tale is done:
 We have untimely lost, and they have won.

 **KING JOHN**